containers/podman/docs/source/markdown/podman-pod-stop.1.md

 cc8f0bea67b1a1a11aec1ecd38102a1be4b145577f21fc843c7c83b77fc28907
 ```

-Stop all pods with a timeout of 1 second.
+Stop all pods with a timeout of 1 second
 ```
 $ podman pod stop -a -t 1 3557fbea6ad61569de0506fe037479bd9896603c31d3069a6677f23833916fab